sujal029/FOG-Project/README.md

 - `interesting_clips`: List of tuples for clip start and end times.
 - `music_path`: Path to the background music file.
 - `text_overlays`: List of tuples (time, text, position) for text overlays.
 - `final_duration`: Desired final video duration in seconds (default is 30 seconds).

-Video Editing Project
+## License

+This project is licensed under the MIT License.